 About the Task Force

 The Sustainability Task Force at CI has been working for several years to advance sustainability initiatives across the campus.
-While members of the Task Force are appointed to represent different areas of the campus, all interested members of the CI community are welcome to participate in sustainability projects.
+Members of the the Task Force are appointed to represent different areas of the campus.
+However, all interested members of the CI community are welcome to participate in sustainability projects.
 The work of the Task force focuses on five primary areas of sustainability:

 - Building Design

 - Environmental Education

 With the help of the campus community, Task Force members initiate projects and introduce initiatives relevant to these areas of emphases.

 News & Events Links/Feeds

 - CI receives STARS GOLD RATING!